 - Applicants with a passion for science, technology, engineering and math

-- Responsible students that have demonstrated: an ability to make and fulfill commitments, timeliness and persistence
+- Responsible students who have demonstrated: an ability to make and fulfill commitments, timeliness and persistence

 Eligible applicants for this program must meet all these criteria.

-- Review thoroughly the Research Opportunities and the To Apply pages
+- Consider the Research Opportunities and review thoroughly the To Apply page

 - Note that you must apply online, on the Application Form page